calint/any-c/README.md

 # any-c
 ```
-simple framework
-  compiles c++ like language to c
+simple c++ like language that compiles to c
-  data and event model

   has
     : structs with functions